robinstrom/docker-ee-linuxredhatenterprise7/README.md

 # docker-ee-linuxredhatenterprise7
-A quick go through on how to setup Docker EE on a Linux Red Hat Enterprise 7 server.
+A quick go-through on how to setup Docker EE on a Linux Red Hat Enterprise 7 server.

 Installing Docker EE on Red Hat Enterprise 7 server